 For the Pumpkin Filling:

-- 1 cup half and half, at room temperature (do not use fat free half and half)
+- 1 cup half-and-half or heavy cream at room temperature (do not use fat free half and half)

 - 3/4 cup pure maple syrup